 - There are no axis titles

 - of Sales data series axis has started with value 0 while its minimum value is 112.
 So, we can start from 70 or 80 to show more visual insight.
-Same situation is also with the Average Sales Price data series axis.
-The minimum value is 106722 but axis has started from value 0.
+The same situation is also with the Average Sales Price data series axis.
+The minimum value is 106722 but the axis has started from value 0.

 - Average Sales Price data series axis is not showing the values in units like hundreds, thousands, 10000, 100000, millions, etc.

 - Removing the grid lines